ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

-# SigVM Ingestion Pipeline
+# Nortek Signature VM Ingestion Pipeline

+This pipeline reads in the .SigVM files output from the Nortek SignatureVM data acquisition software.
+It is currently set up to read in water-track, bottom-track, echo sounder, altimeter and acoustic surface tracking variables, all of which are automatically set on by the software.
+You may need to remove some variables if they aren't saved, as detailed below.

-The SigVM ingestion pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+This README file contains instructions for running and testing this pipeline.
+Datafiles are saved under "./storage/root/data" in netCDF4 and MATLAB file formats.
+Velocity, amplitude and correlation plots are saved in the corresponding "./storage/root/ancillary" folder.

+GPS data isn't currently incorporated into this reader.

 ## Prerequisites